Azuriom/azuriom.com/content/en/docs/installation.md

 `nginx.conf`.

-Just remember to replace `example.com` with your domain, `/var/www/azuriom` with the location of the site (without removing the `/public` at the end of the line !) and `php8.0` with your PHP version.
+Just remember to replace `example.com` with your domain, `/var/www/azuriom` with the location of the site (without removing the `/public` at the end of the line!) and `php8.0` with your PHP version.